-Through her music, her writings, and her teaching, Julia Werntz has become recognized as an important voice in the field of microtonal music.
-Her compositions have been performed at concert series, festivals and venues around Europe and the Northeastern United States, such as the Stockholm New Music Festival, Unerhörte Music and the BKA Theater in Berlin, the Tage für Neue Musik at the Darmstadt Akademie für Tonkunst, the Week of Contemporary Music, Bucharest, the Here/Now Festival in Sofia, the UK Microfest 3, the Hamburg Klangwerktage, New York’s Vision Festival, Boston’s Enchanted Circle and Extension Works, Pittsburgh’s Music on the Edge (winter 2018), and the series of Ecce Ensemble, Ludovico Ensemble (fall 2017), Ensemble New Babylon, Loadbang, Firebird Ensemble, Prana Duo, DuoKaya, Auros Group for New Music, and NotaRiotous.
-She recently completed Phototropes, a video-composition collaboration with Boston-based duo Patchtax, which will be receiving its premiere this fall (2017).
+Through her music, her writings, and her teaching, Julia Werntz has become recognized as a leading voice in the field of microtonal music.
+Her compositions have been performed at concert series, festivals and venues around Europe and the Northeastern United States, such as the Stockholm New Music Festival, Unerhörte Music and the BKA Theater in Berlin, the Tage für Neue Musik at the Darmstadt Akademie für Tonkunst, the Week of Contemporary Music, Bucharest, the Here/Now Festival in Sofia, the UK Microfest 3 and UK MicorFest 2019, the Hamburg Klangwerktage, New York’s Vision Festival, Boston’s Enchanted Circle and Extension Works, Pittsburgh’s Music on the Edge, and the series of groups such as Ensemble SCALA (2019 and 2020), Ecce Ensemble, Ludovico Ensemble, Ensemble New Babylon, Loadbang, Firebird Ensemble, Prana Duo, DuoKaya, Patchtax, Peridot Duo, Auros Group for New Music, and NotaRiotous.

 Julia Werntz’s music is now available through Frog Peak Music.
 (The current list of her pieces available through Frog Peak is still small, but is steadily growing.
 See Works page for more information.)